syedamyrabatool/myrasyed-app/README.md

-# Getting Started with Create React App
+# ReactTable with Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

  This is a javascript redux app to

- Display a table of users and
+ Display a table of users using React Table

  Fetch their posts onClick